John Kiely (Limerick hurler): Limerick senior manager

 Kiely was named as the new manager of the Limerick senior team after a meeting of the County Board on 14 September 2016.
 In his first season in charge, Limerick reached the semi-finals of the National League, losing by 1-11 to 1-21 to eventual champions Galway.
 Kiely's side were later beaten by Clare in the Munster Championship, before exiting the All-Ireland Championship following a three-point defeat by Kilkenny.

 In his second season in charge, Kiely's side secured promotion to Division 1A of the National League after securing maximum points in their five group stage games.
-Limerick later narrowly missed out on a place in the Munster final, however, their third-place finish in the new Munster Championship group stage allowed Limerick to qualify for the All-Ireland Championship.
+Limerick later narrowly missed out on a place in the Munster final, but their third-place finish in the new Munster Championship group stage allowed Limerick to qualify for the All-Ireland Championship.
 Subsequent defeats of Carlow, Kilkenny and Cork secured a place in the All-Ireland final.
-On 19 August 2018, Kiely guided Limerick to their first All-Ireland title in 45 years after a 3-16 to 2-18 defeat of Galway in the final.
+On 19 August 2018, Kiely guided Limerick to their first All-Ireland title in 45 years after a 3-16 to 2-18 victory over Galway in the final.